 The leading video editing software for film, TV, and the web, Adobe Premiere Pro CC is also one of the most expensive.
 Plus, it's now only available through monthly or yearly subscriptions.
 Video editing tools powered by Adobe Sensei, Premiere Pro works with other Adobe apps and services, including After Effects, Adobe Audition, Adobe Stock, and hundreds of third-party extensions.
 Currently, it's our favorite video editing software for Mac.

-Considered a less powerful (and cheaper) sibling to Premiere Pro, Premiere Elements is available on Mac and Windows and allows you to do basic and intermediate edits.
+Considered a less powerful (and cheaper) sibling to Premiere Pro, Premiere Elements is available on both Mac and Windows, and allows you to do basic and intermediate edits.
 With intelligent editing Adobe Sensei AI technology, Premiere Elements lets you edit, create, organize, and share photos and videos.
 You can also add motion to your static images, colorize photos, and select a subject with one click.
-And yes, you only have to pay for it once -- until a new version is released, of course.
+And yes, you only have to pay for it once — until a new version is released, of course.

-Available for free in the Mac App Store, iMovie features classic themes, chroma-keying, audio tools, and a brilliant, yet simple interface.
-You can enhance your iMovie experience by using the iOS version on the iPhone and iPad.
+Free in the Mac App Store, iMovie features classic themes, chroma-keying, audio tools, and a brilliant yet simple interface.
+You can enhance your iMovie experience by using the mobile version on the iPhone and iPad.

 With Blender, you receive a free and open-source 3D creation suite.
 Tools are available for video editing, modeling, rigging, animation, simulation, rendering, compositing and motion tracking, and game creation.
 If you're looking for something a little bit different that is supported by professionals and hobbyists alike, this is the one to check out.

-Both a screen recorder and video editor, Camtasia allows you to combine or split clips, trim, and speed up or slow down footage.
-From there, you can preview your masterpiece through the video editor.
-Add effects to add polish to your videos.
+Camtasia allows you to combine or split clips, trim, and speed up or slow down the footage with both a screen recorder and video editor.
+From there, you can preview your masterpiece through the video editor and add effects to add polish to your videos.
 Camtasia is available for Mac and Windows and is available for free through a 30-day trial.